judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 `0` disables logging; a nonzero value enables it.

 If a filename is supplied, it becomes the serial logging filename.
+Otherwise a default filename is used.

 Examples: